 Who Was Steve Irwin?

-Famed conservationist and television show host Steve Irwin was born on February 22, 1962, in Essendon, Melbourne, Victoria, Australia.
-Part wildlife expert and part entertainer, Irwin became world famous for his TV series The Crocodile Hunter, among other nature programs.
+Irwin was born on February 22, 1962, in Essendon, Melbourne, Victoria, Australia.
+Part wildlife expert and part entertainer, Irwin became world-famous for his TV series The Crocodile Hunter, among other nature programs.
 While he had no scientific degree, he grew up studying and caring for animals at his parents' wildlife park, which is now known as the Australia Zoo.
 He first learned how to catch and handle his beloved crocodiles from his father and once received a python as a birthday present.

 Irwin met American-born Terri Raines, who in was in Australia on vacation, in 1991.
 The couple later married and spent part of their honeymoon filming crocodiles.
 This footage became part of their 1992 Australian TV show The Crocodile Hunter.
 Four years later, the series was picked up by the American cable network Animal Planet.
 At the peak of its popularity, the show aired in more than 200 countries.